Bricktech2000/Notes/notes/concept.md

 see [[fact]]

-generally, they are more important than [[fact]]s. they can be structured through conceptual notes. once grasped, they stay with you a lifetime. when [[learning]] concepts, make sure to understand the difference between [[recollection-vs-recognition]].
+generally, they are more important than [[fact]]s. they can be structured through conceptual notes. once grasped, they stay with you a lifetime. when [[learning]] concepts, make sure to understand the difference between [[recollection vs recognition]].

 > **examples**
 >